tqdm/tqdm/README.rst

     ``unit_scale`` to True, ``unit_divisor`` to 1024, and ``unit`` to 'B'.
 * tee  : bool, optional
     If true, passes ``stdin`` to both ``stderr`` and ``stdout``.
+* update  : bool, optional
+    If true, will treat input as newly elapsed iterations, i.e. numbers to pass to ``update()``.
+* update_to  : bool, optional
+    If true, will treat input as total elapsed iterations, i.e. numbers to assign to ``self.n``.
 * manpath  : str, optional
     Directory in which to install tqdm man pages.
 * comppath  : str, optional